AliAhmed1/braintree-payment-backend/README.md

-BrainTree payment App is created to test credit Card payment functionality to run, .env and node_modules are required
+Braintree payment App is created to test credit Card payment functionality to run, .env and node_modules are required to test the application fully.

-starting local env using nodemon index.js
+starting local env using running cmd nodemon index.js